 Birthday: June 3, 1950

-Origin: Detroit, MI
+Origin: Detroit, Michigan

 Suzi Quatro is a rock and roll chick who plays bass and is also the lead singer of her band.
-Quatro began her musical career in the 1960s as a member of the Pleasure Seekers, an all girls act.
+Quatro began her musical career in the 1960s as a member of the Pleasure Seekers, an all-girls act.
 Then Quatro hit her stride during the glam rock era of the 1970s, when some thought she could become the new Janis Joplin (which makes sense, because when she was growing up she wanted to be Elvis Presley).
 At any rate, over the years, some have called her the Queen of Cock Rock.
 Quatro has produced 17 studio albums, including No Control (2019).
 And, Quatro’s list of singles seems as long as that of most rock stars (her list of cover songs is pages and pages long).
 You name it, Suzi’s sang it—and usually while playing her Fender bass!

 11. Bonnie Raitt